New York April 2024

 Japan Fes

 If the likes of udon, yakitori, ramen, and taiyaki make your mouth water, then mark your calendar for Japan Fes in Chelsea, New York.
 The event will be held from 10:00 AM to 6:00 PM and is considered a paradise for Japanese foodies and cultural enthusiasts.
-Tasty treats and bubble tea aside, Japan Fes will also feature live music and a ramen contest on the 29th.
-Over 250,000 people show up at this event every year, so get in on the fun so you can sample sweet and savory delights.
+Tasty treats and bubble tea aside, Japan Fes will also feature live music and a ramen contest on the 27th.
+Over 300,000 people show up at this event every year, so get in on the fun so you can sample sweet and savory delights.

-NYC Ballet Spring 2023 Repertory Season
+NYC Ballet Spring Season 2025

 New York Events in April